blackburnman04/propertyscraper/README.md

-# Property Rentals and Sales Scraper
+# NI Property Rentals and Sales Scraper
 Python 3 &amp; BeautifulSoup4 scraper which scrapes details about current rental and sale properties in Northern Ireland (Scraped from PropertyPal.com)

 Dependencies: